 It’s plain to see that voice search is on the rise and has become an integral part of every SEO strategy.
 As the browsing and searching habits of online users are changing, businesses must adapt their approaches or risk missing out on lucrative opportunities to gain additional traffic streams.

 What is Voice Search?
-Before I go in to specific tips on how to use voice search optimisation for your website, it would beneficial to know exactly what it is.
+Before I go in to specific tips on how to use voice search optimization for your website, it would beneficial to know exactly what it is.

 Voice Search is a method of speaking a query as voice recognition software converts your words to text, then launches a search.
 Results are usually returned as a spoken answer, accompanied by a paragraph of content or some web pages.